enterloper/InterloperSite/README.md

-# InterloperSite
-A site I'm treating this as a sandbox to experiment with AngularJS and Node.
-I'll probably send my mom here the next time she asks what I do all day.
-Built with Node, Express, AngularJS with custom directives/components, hot sauce (obviously Cholula... maybe Tapatio), and a little dab o' jQuery.
+HEY!
+Thanks for your interest in this Repo!
+This repo consists of all my personal website I'm treating as a sandbox to experiment with API construction, Database creation with PostgreSQL, jQuery, and Node.
+In addition, this site will also showcase blogs, and projects I've built independently as well as with groups.
+Built with Node, Express, jQuery, Handlebars, and SQL.